 On the other side are insect enthusiasts who farm their own insects in compost bins and other smallholdings.
 While this is a fantastic solution for dealing with household food waste, it is quite laborious.
 And it’s unlikely to be efficient enough to feed a large flock.

 At Better Origin, we wanted to combine the efficiency of a factory with the accessibility of a backyard operation.
 The X1 – an automated insect mini-farm – can be installed anywhere.
 It helps the farmer transform waste into feed and oversees the growth of the larvae.

 Insects are pretty low maintenance in a way that they love to eat what humans wouldn’t want for themselves or their animals.
 Our trash is their treasure – they are masters at feeding on organic waste and agricultural by-products, such as rejected grains.

 The black soldiers fly especially is known for their voracious appetite and growing rapidly.
 In a two-week cycle, they multiply their initial body size 5000 times.
 If you want to learn more about the species, check out our recent blog post.

 Because of their ability to feed on what would otherwise be wasted, insects are especially good for farms aiming for carbon neutrality and circularity.

 Insects also thrive in small, dark environments, which allows us to farm them using the fraction of land that we would use to grow wheat, corn, or soy.

 How difficult is it to grow insect feed?

 As we mentioned before, insect farming can be quite laborious.
-We believe that automation is key not just to making the entire process easier, but also to ensuring the health and welfare of insects at scale.
+We believe that automation is key not just to make the entire process easier, but also to ensure the health and welfare of insects at scale.